CybersecuritySigns Your Phone Is Hacked: 10 Red Flags and How to Fix It

 According to the FBI IC3 report in 2025, losses from phone-related cybercrime exceeded $3.5 billion in the United States alone.

-How to Protect Your Phone from Future Hacks
+How Do You Protect Your Phone from Future Hacks?

 Proactive protection is far easier and cheaper than repairing the damage after an attack.
 For comprehensive prevention, read 15 Steps to Protect Your Phone from Hacking.
 Seven simple habits make your phone a much harder target for hackers: avoid apps from outside the official store, enable two-factor authentication, update regularly, be cautious of suspicious links, use a VPN on public networks, review permissions, and enable the Find My Phone feature.